 (6) Where a person is convicted of an offence under section 63, 64, 64A or 64AA of the Act and the payment of a fee provided by subregulation (1) or (3) has been incurred for the purposes of section 66 of the Act the court convicting that person must order the person to pay the amount of the fee and that amount may be recovered as if it were a penalty imposed under the Act.

+[Regulation 55 amended in Gazette 10 Jun 2008 p.
+2457.]

 56. Fees prescribed for the purposes of the Road Traffic (Events on Roads) Regulations 1991

 (1) The fee specified in the Table to this subregulation is payable for an application for an order under the Road Traffic (Events on Roads) Regulations 1991.